-James Leibold

-- 17 Catriona Bass, Education in Tibet: Policy and practice since 1950 (London: Zed books, 1998), 50. - 18 Human Rights Watch, "China's 'Bilingual Education' Policy in Tibet," p.
+- 13 Cao, Gazang.
+"Alienation of Tibetan adolescents in rural boarding schools.
+"Frontiers of Education in China 11, no. 4 (2016): 505. - 14 Leibold, James.
+"Interior ethnic minority boarding schools: China's bold and unpredictable educational experiment."
+Asian Studies Review 43, no. 1 (2019): 1. - 15 Leibold, James, and Timothy A. Grose.
+"Cultural and political disciplining inside China's dislocated minority schooling system."
+Asian Studies Review 43, no. 1 (2019): 2. - 16 See personal testimonies in Appendix 3. - 17 Catriona Bass, Education in Tibet: Policy and practice since 1950 (London: Zed books, 1998), 50. - 18 Human Rights Watch, "China's 'Bilingual Education' Policy in Tibet," p.
 16. - 19 Zenz, Adrian.
 "Beyond assimilation: The Tibetanisation of Tibetan education in Qinghai."
 Inner Asia 12, no. 2 (2010): 293-315. - 20 Postiglione, Gerard A. "Dislocated education: The case of Tibet."
 Comparative Education Review 53, no. 4 (2009): 489. - 21 For example, see Fischer, Andrew Martin.
 "Educating for exclusion in western China: structural and institutional dimensions of conflict in the Tibetan areas of Qinghai and Tibet."
 (2009): 17.

-In 2001, China embarked on a "school consolidation policy" through which village schools would be closed and education would be concentrated in larger centers.
-This was accompanied in 2004 by the Chinese Ministry of Education's "Construction of Boarding Schools in Rural Areas" project.
+In 2001, China embarked on a "school consolidation policy" through which village schools would be closed and education would be concentrated in larger centers.22 This was accompanied in 2004 by the Chinese Ministry of Education's "Construction of Boarding Schools in Rural Areas" project.
 These projects were ostensibly intended to increase the quality of education received by students in rural areas, while reducing costs and overcoming transportation challenges.
-Tibetan researcher Huatse Gyal reports that 371,470 rural schools in China, or 81.3 percent, were closed between 2001 and 2010.
+Tibetan researcher Huatse Gyal reports that 371,470 rural schools in China, or 81.3 percent, were closed between 2001 and 2010.23

 The policies reached Tibet after several years.
-In Qinghai, Triga county (Chinese: Guide) in Tsolho (Chinese: Hainan) Tibetan Autonomous Prefecture saw dramatic changes in 2010, with elementary and secondary schools dropping from 372 to 66.
-Boarding school construction affected 38,000 students by the end of the following year.
-One elementary and secondary schools with 2,749 students, all Tibetan, became the largest in Qinghai, "merging 18 schools and combining another 44 schools."
-A nearby boarding secondary school had 2,100 students enrolled.
-According to sources for this report, the consolidation policy is still being implemented in Qinghai.
+In Qinghai, Triga county (Chinese: Guide) in Tsolho (Chinese: Hainan) Tibetan Autonomous Prefecture saw dramatic changes in 2010, with elementary and secondary schools dropping from 372 to 66.24 Boarding school construction affected 38,000 students by the end of the following year.25 One elementary and secondary school with 2,749 students, all Tibetan, became the largest in Qinghai, "merging 18 schools and combining another 44 schools."26 A nearby boarding secondary school had 2,100 students enrolled.27 According to sources for this report, the consolidation policy is still being implemented in Qinghai.28

 In the TAR and Sichuan, it appears that the consolidation policy began taking effect in the last decade.
 In 2014, an "Education City" opened on the outskirts of Lhasa, intended to house 17 schools and their students.
 Human Rights Watch reports that "the compound, which also includes 'an original village with Tibetan nationality characteristics left as it was,' was expected to have a population of over 50,000."
-Students from Lhasa reportedly board at the schools - despite having homes in the same city - as do Tibetan students from parts of the TAR almost 900 miles away.
+Students from Lhasa reportedly board at the schools - despite having homes in the same city29 - as do Tibetan students from parts of the TAR almost 900 miles away.30

-Reports suggest the consolidation policy reached at least one area of Ngaba (Chinese: Aba) Tibetan and Qiang Autonomous Prefecture, Sichuan in 2013.
-It reached Kardze (Chinese: Ganzi) Tibetan Autonomous Prefecture by 2011; during her 2011 fieldwork, a Chinese
+Reports suggest the consolidation policy reached at least one area of Ngaba (Chinese: Aba) Tibetan and Qiang Autonomous Prefecture, Sichuan in 2013.31 It reached Kardze (Chinese: Ganzi) Tibetan Autonomous Prefecture by 2011; during her 2011 fieldwork, a Chinese